 Despite the turmoil happening in the world right now, I am committed to holding myself accountable for sharing about my year of YES.
-To see the previous months’ recap, type ‘year of yes’ in the search bar.
-Read on for May’s recap.
+Click here to see the previous months’ recap.

 In May, restrictions related to the coronavirus started to lift in my city.
 I, however, chose to continue sheltering in place.
 Despite this, the month of May presented multiple opportunities for me to lean into my Year of YES.